College Credit Plus & Accessibility Services

 - We are conducting Intake Interviews in person and/or virtually.
 Once you place into a CCP course, your Advocate will contact you via email to set up a time and date for the Intake Interview.

 - During the intake, we will create an accommodation plan that can be used by the student to receive services while taking College Credit Plus classes.

 If you plan to take your placement test at a Columbus State Testing Center (not at your high school), and need accommodations other than extended time, it is very important to send your documentation (IEP/ETR, 504 Plan, etc.) to Accessibility Services (firstname.lastname@example.org) at least a week before you plan to take your tests.

 In order for you to utilize your approved accommodations, you must provide a copy of your Letter of Accommodation (LOA) to your College Credit Plus instructors.
 Your Letter of Accommodation will be emailed to you after your intake appointment.

-After reviewing the documentation, Disability Services will notify College Testing Services what accommodations the student is approved to use on their placement test.
-College Testing Services will then provide the high school with an Accommodation Approval sheet for each student, along with all other testing materials.
+After reviewing the documentation, Accessbility Services will notify New Student Assessment what accommodations the student is approved to use on their placement test.
+New Student Assessment will then provide the high school with an Accommodation Approval sheet for each student, along with all other testing materials.

 Eibling Hall 101

 Accessibility Services CCP Advocate: